RaxoCoding/betterTUI/README.md

 * *screen* - Screen() object passed in when widget is initialized

 ## Screen(func: (screen: Any) -> None)
-the Screen object is where all widgets will be added and needs to be instantiated and passed on to widgets for them to show up.
+The Screen object is where all widgets will be added and needs to be instantiated and passed on to widgets for them to show up.
 It includes all of the methods from the Window object in curses. (i.e. box(), addstr(), ...)

 #### Methods